4d/4d-for-ios/docs/Listform-StoryboardCustomTemplate.md

 ## Where to go from here?

-In this tutorial, we've covered the basics for creating custom list form templates.
-You should now be able to create simple templates on your own using the starter project ressources.
+In this tutorial, we've covered the basics for creating list form templates.
+You are now able to create simple templates on your own using the Starter Project ressources.
 But wait - there’s more!
-In the next tutorial, you’ll learn how to build custom detail form templates!
+In the next tutorial, you’ll learn how to build detail form templates!
-Click on **Final Project** below to download the completed custom template list folder.
+Click on **Final Project** below to download the completed template list folder.

 <div markdown="1" style="text-align: center; margin-top: 20px">
 <a class="button"